Steve Young: Later years and injuries

-Final Game and Injury
+Final game and Injury

-On September 27, 1999, Young played on Monday Night Football at Sun Devil Stadium against the Arizona Cardinals, but left with just seconds remaining before halftime.
-Cornerback Aeneas Williams rushed in on a corner blitz from Young's blindside.
+On September 27, 1999, Young played on Monday Night Football at Sun Devil Stadium against the Arizona Cardinals, but left with just seconds remaining before halftime, cornerback Aeneas Williams rushed in on a corner blitz from Young's blindside.
 Running back Lawrence Phillips was supposed to block on the play and protect Young's blindside from any incoming pass rushers, but failed to pick up the blitz.
 Young tried to dodge the oncoming pressure, but Williams delivered a hard, but clean blow, directly to his chest.
 Fellow cornerback J. J. McCleskey simultaneously dove into the back of his lower legs as he came off a block by tackle Dave Fiore.

 The combination of both hits with the blow to the chest sent Young falling backwards into the ground with the back of his head hitting Fiore's leg before it finally made impact with the turf.
 Young was knocked unconscious and lay motionless on the field with his eyes shut for several seconds as tackle Derrick Deese tugged at his jersey to try to revive him and help him up.
 Deese immediately waved his arms to call for assistance with team trainers and doctors quickly responding and running on the field with head coach Steve Mariucci and were able to quickly revive Young.
 After a few moments, Young walked off the field under his own power and remained on the sideline after returning from halftime and for the rest of the 49ers' 24–10 victory at the Cardinals.
 Young even tried to talk Mariucci into letting him re-enter the game at one point, but Mariucci refused and ruled him out for the game.
 Young donned a cap on the sidelines as Jeff Garcia stepped in his place.
-While Philips put the game away with a 68-yard touchdown, the missed block led the 49ers to question his work ethic.
-It proved to be the beginning of the end of Philips' tenure in San Francisco; he was suspended in November for refusing to practice and never played for them again.
+While Phillips put the game away with a 68-yard touchdown, the missed block led the 49ers to question his work ethic.
+It proved to be the beginning of the end of Phillips' tenure in San Francisco; he was suspended in November for refusing to practice and never played for them again.

 "I was shocked, that was my sense of it.
 I was just shocked.
 I remember a flash and as I was going backwards, catching (tackle) Dave Fiore's knee and then the ground.
 And then mostly just resting for a second because I wanted to collect myself, but once I stood up, I felt I knew exactly what was going on and that's why my initial reaction was to go back into the game."